carlocardella/vscode-auto-git-extension/README.md

 3. Go to Settings and search for "Auto Git" or "vscode-autoGit".
 4. Enable `vscode-autoGit.enabled` and configure other options as desired.

+## Limitations
+- AI commit message generation is experimental and depends on the availability of a compatible API from Copilot or other AI extensions.
+As of June 2025, Copilot's commit message generation cannot be invoked programmatically by other extensions, so the extension will usually use a generic commit message.

 ## Release Notes

+### 0.1.1
+- Cleaned up debug traces for AI commit message logic
+- AI commit message generation is attempted if possible, but falls back to generic message if not available

 ### 0.1.0
 - Initial preview release